-If available, use All Payor Claims Data (APCD) for creating pool of products that meet statutory thresholds of the law.
+If available, use All Payor Claims Data (APCD) for creating pool of products that meet statutory 18 | Page Horvath Health Policy, Innovations in Healthcare Financing.
+March 2024.
+FINAL thresholds of the law.
 APCD is helpful for broad and general analysis.
 In most states with APCD, it is an incomplete data set and provides very general spending/payment information.
 It would be a rough proxy for identifying affordability.
 Knowing the formulary/tier placement across a wide swath of commercial and employer plans, and the cost sharing associated with the tiers, as well as manufacturer patient assistance provides more accurate, robust information, and are clearer proxies for assessing affordability relative to APCD.
-A board such understand the strength and weakness of the state APCD and determine its best use in board work.11
+A board such understand the strength and weakness of the state APCD and determine its best use in board work.